keelanburnham/keelanburnham/README.md

 Hi, I'm Keelan.
-I'm currently learning Python :)
+I'm a software developer coding in C#, VB.NET, and Python :)